data-on-k8s-book/outline/README.md

 *   Migration to data services
     *   From on prem to cloud
     *   From relational to non relational
+    *   implications for data pipelines
 *   Analytics
 *   AI/ML
     *   Kubeflow - ML model lifecycle
     *   AI Ops
 *   Data Mesh
     *   How cloud native data infrastructure enables data mesh

-## Chapter 12: DataOps and Declarative Data
+*   Declarative data
+    *   Treat data sets as Kubernetes resources and express desired operations and transformations by declaring the desired state

+## Chapter 11: Putting it all together
-Takeaway: The next great leap forward in data engineering will be the ability to treat data sets as Kubernetes resources and express desired operations and transformations by declaring the desired outcome and allowing your K8s-enabled data stack to do the work.
+Takeaway: The next great leap forward in data engineering will be the ability to easily compose "virtual data centers" composed of K8s-enabled data infrastructure stacks.

-*   The future state of Data pipelines
-*   Toward a language for declarative data
+*   Principles for building your own stack
 *   The future of DataOps
-*   Case Study: TBD